-At both December 31, 2022 and 2021, loans, as a percentage of total earning assets, were 89%.
-The composition of the Bank's liabilities was such that interest-bearing deposits to total interest-bearing liabilities were 62% and 75%, respectively, at year-end 2022 and 2021.
+At both December 31, 2023 and 2022, loans, as a percentage of total earning assets, were 89%.
+The composition of the Bank's liabilities was such that interest-bearing deposits to total interest-bearing liabilities were 54% and 62%, respectively, at year-end 2022 and 2023.

-At December 31, 2022, the Bank estimates liabilities that reprice within one year exceeded assets repricing within the same period by \$1.750 billion, as compared to \$940 million at December 31, 2021.
+At December 31, 2023, the Bank estimates liabilities that are expected to reprice within one year exceeded assets repricing within the same period by \$1.376 billion, as compared to \$1.750 billion at December 31, 2022.
+However, if FHLB were called during the first year, this figure would be \$2.161 billion.
 This calculation indicates that the Bank is susceptible to lower net interest income in the event that short-term market rates rise in the near future.

 Over the last year, the Bank continued to target ongoing loan growth, which includes a mix of variable and fixed rate loans.
 The Bank continued to hold lower overnight cash balances, as a percentage of assets, at the FRBB to minimize the carrying cost of its on-balance sheet liquidity.
-The Bank continues to focus on growing core deposit balances along with retail term deposits, combined with a mix of wholesale funding sources, allocated opportunistically based on market conditions.
+The Bank continues to focus on growing retail and commercial deposit balances along with retail term deposits, combined with a mix of wholesale funding sources, allocated opportunistically based on market conditions.